KhalilSawant/maps-dijkstra/README.md

 in2dot.py converts this input file into .dot file, which can be used to be rendered as a graph using GraphViz

-mh-dj.py runs all-source Dijkstra Algorith on the input file, with graph.py models the graph
+all-src-dj.py or all-src-dj runs all-source Dijkstra Algorith on the input file, with graph.py and graph.cpp respectively modeling the graph

-# Commands
+# Commandsa

+In Makefile

-./in2dot.py
+./in2dot.py <map-name>

-neato -Tpdf -n1 mh-dj.dot > mh-dj.pdf
+neato -Tpdf -n1 <map-name>.dot > <map-name>.pdf

-neato -Tps -n1 mh-dj.dot > mh-dj.ps
+neato -Tps -n1 <map-name>.dot > <map-name>.ps

+all-src-dj.py/all-src-dj <map-name>